 In Samos, you will find sandy beaches suitable for swimming.
 The beaches are rich in beauty as the nature of the island reaches the coast.
 The best ones include Tsamadou beach with its crystal clear turquoise waters.
 Easy access and shade trees on the beach make it one of the best in Samos.
 You can rent a car in Samos and explore all its beaches.
 Each has something to offer.
 On the south side of the island, there are several sandy and windless beaches such as Votsalakia Beach, Psili Ammos, and Potokaki.
 On the Northside of the island, near Kokkari stands an organized beach, Lemonakia.
 Here you will also find calm waters, a very tranquil place to enjoy the combination of nature and sea.

 Local products-traditional dishes

-In Samos, many products thrive and for this reason it is characterized by antiquity as an “Island of Bliss”.
+In Samos, many products thrive, and for this reason, it is characterized by antiquity as an “Island of Bliss”.
 Such products are vegetables, fruits, olive oil, but what Samos is famous for, is its vines.
 They also produce Moschato wine.
 An intense aroma of fruity white wine, it offers an ideal balance between dry and sweet.
 It can perfectly accompany seafood and white meat dishes of Greek cuisine.
-Traditionally Samos cuisine is used to make a type of pancakes, in sweet or savory combinations, and eaten as a breakfast or snack.
+Traditionally Samos cuisine is used to make a type of pancakes, in sweet or savoury combinations, and eaten as a breakfast or snack.
 A typical dish of Samos is “Kiskiki” a time-consuming and Asian minor recipe and the locals cook it at festivals and weddings.